davidn-works/threat-hunting-scenario-maliciouschromeextension/Business Continuity and Disaster Recovery Plan.md

 ## 1. Risk Assessment and Business Impact Analysis (BIA)

-**Threat Identification:** A proactive threat hunt was conducted, focusing on suspicious Chrome extension activity.
+A proactive threat hunt was conducted, focusing on suspicious Chrome extension activity.
 This was prompted by recent cybersecurity reports of data-stealing extensions and anecdotal user reports of unusual browser behavior.
 The hunt utilized KQL queries within Microsoft Defender for Endpoint (see Threat Hunt section below).

-**Business Impact Analysis:** The following potential impacts of a successful malicious extension compromise were identified:
+The following potential impacts of a successful malicious extension compromise were identified:

 *   **Data Breach:**
     *   **Data Types:** Customer PII (names, addresses, contact information), employee credentials, financial transaction data, internal documents (potentially containing intellectual property).